Sannaraek/SSL_HAR/README.md

 After downloading and running all the DATA processing scripts in the dataset folder, launch the LODO.ipynb jupyter notebook OR LODO.py script to partition the datasets as used in our study.

-### 3.2 Running Our Supervised Pretraining Pipeline
+### 3.2 Running Our Self-Supervised Learning Pretraining Pipeline

 After running the provided LODO scripts, launch the Supervised_Pretraining.ipynb jupyter notebook OR Supervised_Pretraining.py script to launch our pre-training pipeline.